Yewei-Liu/MetaPruning/README.md

 ## 🧪 Usage

-See ['main/README.md'](main/README.md) for our implementation on small datasets without parallel (ResNet56 on CIFAR10, VGG19 on CIFAR100)
+See ['main/README.md'](main/README.md) for our implementation on small datasets without parallel (ResNet56 on CIFAR10, VGG19 on CIFAR100, etc.)

-See ['main_imagenet/README.md'](main_imagenet/README.md) for our implementation on big datasets with data parallel (ResNet50 on ImageNet)
+See ['main_imagenet/README.md'](main_imagenet/README.md) for our implementation on big datasets with data parallel (ResNet50 on ImageNet, ViT on ImageNet)

 ---